The Palmgren-Miner Rule: An Overview of Cumulative Fatigue Damage

 Where:

-According to Miner’s Rule, failure occurs when the total accumulated damage \(D\) equals or exceeds 1:
+According to the rule, fatigue failure occurs when the accumulated damage reaches or exceeds unity:

 Key Assumptions of Miner's Rule